ycechungAI/goose/documentation/docs/tutorials/lead-worker.md

 ---
-description: Enable multi-modal functionality by pairing LLMs to complete your tasks
+description: Enable multi-model functionality by pairing LLMs to complete your tasks
 ---

 import Tabs from '@theme/Tabs';